 In the UK we have a variety of different accents and dialects within our English language.
 Many of these accents carry certain stereotypes with them.
 Whether or not there is any truth behind any of these stereotypes the advertising industry certainly uses our preconceptions to their advantage.

 At one point the only English accent that could be found in the media and advertising was Received Pronunciation (RP).
 Also known as the Queen’s English, RP is a stately and eloquent way of speaking.
 It’s associated with the upper classes and carries prestige in certain areas of the UK, particularly the south and London.

 So how can an accent help your business?
 Get in touch with us today and let us know what you want to say and we can advise on the best voice for your brand.
-From IVR and on-hold messaging to national TV campaigns, an accent can amplify your brand’s message!
-You can also direct the session via ISDN and Source Connect.
+From IVR and on-hold messaging, to national TV campaigns, an accent can amplify your brand’s message!
+You can also direct the session via Skype or Zoom.